pkkolos/liquidprompt/docs/functions/data/vcs.rst

 .. function:: _lp_vcs_uncommitted_files() -> var:lp_vcs_uncommitted_files

    Returns ``true`` if any uncommitted files exist in the repository.
-In other words, tracked files that contain uncommitted changes.
+In other words, tracked files that contain uncommitted changes, regardless of if those changes are staged.
 Returns the number of uncommitted files.

    Some VCS providers refer to uncommitted files as "modified" files.